Landlords feel kept in dark by Borders sale plan

 By Nick Brown

-NEW YORK (Reuters) - A host of landlords are objecting to the sale process by which Borders Group Inc
+NEW YORK (Reuters) - A host of landlords are objecting to the sale process by which Borders Group Inc <BGPIQ.PK> hopes to auction itself out of bankruptcy, saying the proposed plan would effectively keep landlords from advocating for their interests.

 In nearly 20 objections filed Friday and Monday in U.S. Bankruptcy Court in Manhattan, landlords said the sale plan gives no information as to which leases will be assumed by potential buyers of Borders' assets.